Pareto principle 80/20 rule: prioritize for teams

 Productivity

+You can use the 80/20 rule to prioritize the tasks that you need to get done during the day.
 The idea is that out of your entire task list, completing 20% of those tasks will result in 80% of the impact you can create for that day.
-So in order to get the most impact done, identify which tasks have the most impact for your team and focus on those for the day.
+To get the most done, identify which tasks have the greatest impact on your team and focus on them.

 Read: How to be more productive: 13 tips to practice today